OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 #### 3.2.1 Core Principles

-1.  **Centralized Authority**: All requests to open or close windows (e.g., `inspect_inventory_requested`, `display_discard_pile_requested`) are handled by `WindowManager`.
+1.  **Centralized Authority**: All requests to open or close windows are handled exclusively by `WindowManager`.
 It manages window instances, positioning, and cleanup.
+2.  **Specialized Window Opening Functions**: To handle different contexts, `WindowManager` uses specialized functions:
+        *   `_open_root_inspection_window(source_view)`: For creating a **new, top-level inspection chain**...
+        *   `open_child_inspection_window(source_view)`: For opening a window from a view that is **already inside another inspection window**...
+        *   `open_grandchild_window(parent_window, ...)`: For opening a tertiary-level window from a clickable link within a parent window (e.g., an `EffectWindow`).
-2.  **Hierarchical Window Groups**: `WindowManager` tracks all open inspection windows in a data structure: `_inspection_window_groups: Array[Array]`.
-Each inner array represents a single hierarchical chain of windows (e.g., `[UnitInspectWindow, ItemInspectWindow, TooltipWindow]`).
-This structure is the source of truth for which inspection windows are currently active.
+3.  **Hierarchical Window Groups**: `WindowManager` tracks all open inspection windows in a data structure: `_inspection_window_groups: Array[Array]`.
+Each inner array represents a single hierarchical chain of windows.
-3.  **Exclusive Inspection Chains**: Only one inspection chain can be active at a time.
-If a user action requests a "root" inspection (i.e., clicking an item on the main game board or in a modal inventory grid), `WindowManager` will first destroy any and all existing inspection chains before creating the new one.
-This prevents multiple, unrelated inspection windows from cluttering the screen.
-4.  **Selection Context Invalidation**: The WindowManager must react to a change in the user's selection context.
-When a new "root" view (a view not contained within an existing inspection window) is selected, the WindowManager must immediately close all open inspection window chains.
-This provides instant feedback that the previous inspection context is no longer relevant and prevents orphaned windows when the user's focus shifts.
-4.  **Hierarchical Pruning**: Clicking on the background of an already-open inspection window (e.g., clicking the panel of `UnitInspectWindow` while `ItemInspectWindow` is also open) will close all of its descendants in the chain, but leave the clicked window and its ancestors open.
-This provides an intuitive way for the user to "step back" through an inspection chain.
+4.  **Hierarchical Pruning & Sibling Replacement**: Clicking on the background of an already-open inspection window will close all of its descendants in the chain.
+Clicking on a "sibling" view within a window (e.g., another equipped item) will also close the previously opened chain before creating the new one.
+5.  **Robust Window Positioning**:
+    *   **Anchor Context:** When opening a child window, the positioning anchor **must** be the parent window's global rectangle, not the small source view's rectangle.
+This prevents the new child window from overlapping its own parent.
+    *   **Prioritized Placement & Clamping:** The window positioning algorithm must attempt to place new windows in a prioritized order (e.g., Right, Left, Below, Above) and **must** clamp the final coordinates to ensure the window is always fully visible within the viewport.
+This prevents windows from spawning off-screen.
-5.  **Modal Context Cleanup**: The opening of any major modal window (like the Inventory or Discard Pile) must trigger `WindowManager` to close all active inspection windows.
-Similarly, when a modal window is closed, any inspection windows that were spawned from it must also be closed.
+6.  **Window Context Cleanup**: The opening or closing of any major window (like Inventory or Discard Pile) must trigger `WindowManager` to close all active inspection windows.

 #### 3.2.2 Critical `mouse_filter` Usage

 The entire system relies on the correct `mouse_filter` properties on UI elements to route input correctly:

 *   **Inspection Windows** (e.g., `UnitInspectionWindow`): The root `PanelContainer` must have `mouse_filter = STOP`.
 This is critical for capturing background clicks *on itself* and enabling the hierarchical pruning logic.
-*   **Modal Content Panels** (e.g., the main `PanelContainer` in `InventoryModal`): Must have `mouse_filter = PASS`.
-This allows clicks on their empty background areas to "pass through" to the `BackgroundBlocker` behind them, correctly triggering the modal close event.
+*   **Window Content Panels** (e.g., the main `PanelContainer` in `InventoryWindow`): Must have `mouse_filter = PASS`.
+This allows clicks on their empty background areas to "pass through" to the `BackgroundBlocker` behind them, correctly triggering the window close event.
 *   **Full-Screen Backgrounds** (e.g., a panel behind the main game UI): Must have `mouse_filter = IGNORE` so they do not consume clicks intended for the global `_unhandled_input` handler.

 #### 3.2.3 Global Input Handling (`_unhandled_input`)